 Be prepared for the next edition of the Paris International Marathon that will take place on Sunday 14 April, 2019.

 Close to 60 000 runners participate to this very scenic city marathon.
-It kicks off on the Champs Elysees, passes along the Louvre on its way to Bois de Vincennes, then along the banks of the Seine river, the Tour Eiffel and Bois de Boulogne up to the arrival on the fancy Avenue Foch.
+It kicks off on the Champs Elysees, passes along the Louvre on its way to Bois de Vincennes, then along the banks of the Seine river, the Eiffel Tower and Bois de Boulogne up to the arrival on the fancy Avenue Foch.

 The Paris Marathon is also called Schneider Electric Marathon.
 It is a great combination of sports and sightseeing that we warmly recommend if you are fit.